wp-plugins/the-attached-image/readme.txt

 = Can I give a custom width & height> =

 You can since version 1.4.
 The width, height or both can be provided via the function call in the template or via custom fields.
-You must use the two keys 'att_width' and 'att_height' please do not provide 'px' on the end.
+You must use the two keys `att_width` and `att_height` please do not provide 'px' on the end.
 If you provide a width or a height the other is generally worked out by the browser.
 I do advise providing both sizes though.

 == Screenshots ==